amdElnaggar07/fifa-19-analysis/README.txt

 Data: FIFA 19 DATASET.
 SOURCE: https://www.kaggle.com/karangadiya/fifa19.

-**This project originally has been excuted for udacity Advanced Data Analysis Nanodegree**
+**This project originally has been executed for udacity Advanced Data Analysis Nanodegree**

 SUMMARY OF FINDINGS;-
 -------------------For Univariant Approach-----------------------------